-The purpose of any landing page serves on true purpose… turning your website visitors into potential customers!
+The goal of any landing page serves one true purpose… turning your website visitors into potential customers!
 Ok, so it doesn’t matter if you are creating SEO driven content, Pay-Per-Click based product services or any other type of marketing channel in an effort to drive traffic, they all have the same goal!
 If you struggle to turn browsers into buyers then perhaps it’s time to review your landing page to see where you could be going wrong.

 Identify your target audience.

-When it comes to creating your landing page,you must first consider the source of traffic you are drawing to the website and what your call-to-action is.
+When it comes to creating your landing page, you must first consider the source of traffic you are drawing to the website and what your call-to-action is.

-If you are want visitors to purchase your product and services, does it contain the key information and a compelling call-to-action to instruct them what to do next next?
+If you want visitors to purchase your product and services, does it contain the key information and a compelling call-to-action to instruct them what to do next next?
 Can you easily buy a product and proceed to the checkout without the need to click off the landing page?

 1. Write a captivating headline

 When you land on any website, the headline is typically the first thing any visitor will see but if it’s not engaging enough, it could be the only thing they see before leaving your website.
 The headline needs to be concise, provide the visitor with just enough information to arouse interest and encourage them to scroll down and read on and here’s a few little tips on how you can achieve this